 Cardholders may take advantage of Amex’s Trip Delay, Trip Cancellation, and Trip Interruption Insurances starting in January 2020.

 Plus, cardholders can receive up to $10,000 if their air travel gets cancelled or interrupted for a qualifying reason.
 Furthermore, cardholders may be reimbursed up to $500 if their flight gets delayed at least six hours.
 One use of any of these insurances can justify the Delta Reserve Card’s annual fee.

 American Express Centurion Lounge Access

-Complimentary Centurion Lounge access when flying Delta same day, though guests will cost $50 each.
-This is probably the most significant new perk because cardholders will receive access to a growing number of Amex lounges.
-Furthermore, cardholders in the right airports will have alternatives for Delta SkyClubs if they are crowded.
+Cardholders also receive complimentary Centurion Lounge access when flying Delta same day, though guests will cost $50 each.
+This is an excellent perk that will receive access to a growing number of Amex lounges.
+Furthermore, cardholders in certain airports will have alternatives for Delta SkyClubs if they are crowded.

 Delta SkyClub Passes